Scille/parsec-cloud/newsfragments/README.rst

 * ``doc``
 * ``removal``
 * ``misc``
+* ``empty``

 So for example: ``123.feature.rst``, ``456.bugfix.rst``

 If your PR fixes an issue, use that number here.
 If there is no issue, then after you submit the PR and get the PR number you can add a newsfragment using that instead.

+If you want to include a newsfragment, for example to pass the CI, but dont't want it to be included in the next release, you can use the empty type.

 Note that the ``towncrier`` tool will automatically reflow your text, so don't try to do any fancy formatting.
 You can